wubigo/wubigo.github.io/back/content/post/elastic-search-notes/index.md

 An index is just a logical namespace that points to one or more physical shards.
 A shard is a low-level worker unit that holds just a slice of all the data in the index

+# reindex

+create a new index with the new settings and copy all of your documents

+from the old index to the new index